The questions below have been asked by the local community during open days , one-on-one interviews, information sessions and meetings.

 Visual – Where is the modelling for lighting pollution?

 The lighting assessment undertaken for the Project adopts a methodology that addresses the requirements in Australian Standard AS/NZS4282 where a range of light technical parameters such as vertical illuminance, threshold increment, upward light ratio and luminance intensity are considered.
-Details of the approach to the lighting assessment will be included in a standalone report supporting the EIS.
+Details of the approach to the lighting assessment have been included in a standalone report supporting the EIS.